darka/rss_practical/README.md

 rss_practical
 =============

-Code for the RSS practical
+Code for the Robotics (RSS) practical